Alif-11/RL-Game-Musings/self_README.md

 you may want to try making agents for later:
 [Cool RL Environments](https://github.com/clvrai/awesome-rl-envs?tab=readme-ov-file)

-To activate the conda environment for gymnasium, run this command: conda activate gymnasium
+To activate the conda environment for this repository's blackjack project, run this command: conda activate gymnasium